Natural Home Remedies for Tooth Decay

 There are a few signs that you should look out for if you think that you have tooth decay.
 The symptoms of tooth decay are:

 Oil pulling is an Ayurvedic procedure that helps maintain oral hygiene.
 In one of the many studies conducted, it was seen that oil pulling reduces the number of bacteria in the mouth and decreases plaque formation, which might prevent tooth decay in the long run.
 In this procedure, a small amount of coconut oil, sesame oil, or sunflower oil, in its pure form (preferably cold-pressed), is used to swish around the mouth, ensuring that all the teeth are covered.
-This procedure is to be done in the morning on an empty stomach before brushing your teeth.3 There is a need for more research regarding the benefits of oil pulling; nonetheless, it is being used.
+This procedure is to be done in the morning on an empty stomach before brushing your teeth3.
+There is a need for more research regarding the benefits of oil pulling; nonetheless, it is being used.

 Green tea has anti-bacterial properties; thus, it is said to lower the number of bacteria in the mouth that have the potential to cause cavities.
 It also contains a high amount of fluoride.
 Fluoride is a mineral that protects teeth from decay by helping them to regain minerals.
-Researchers have found that green tea prevents caries (anti-cariogenic) in animal models.
-It might be because of its anti-bacterial activity due to the presence of certain substances.7 Studies in humans have been inconclusive; hence, further research is needed to conclude.
+Researchers8 have found that green tea prevents caries (anti-cariogenic) in animal models.
+It might be because of its anti-bacterial activity due to the presence of certain substances.
+Studies in humans have been inconclusive; hence, further research is needed to conclude.
 You can consume green tea as a beverage by using its leaves or a teabag to brew a hot cup of green tea.

-An experiment was conducted to understand the effect of clove oil on tooth decay by preventing de-calcification (loss of minerals from teeth).
+An experiment was conducted to understand the effect of clove oil on tooth decay by preventing decalcification (loss of minerals from teeth).
 In this experiment, it was found that clove oil-treated teeth showed less mineral loss when subjected to acids, which can destroy teeth.
-Its action might be similar to that of fluoride in preventing tooth decay.8 Further studies need to be conducted to prove its use as a tooth decay-preventing agent in humans.
+Its action might be similar to that of fluoride in preventing tooth decay7.
+Further studies need to be conducted to prove its use as a tooth decay-preventing agent in humans.
 Clove oil is a common component of many kinds of toothpaste.
 You can use it by mixing a little clove oil in your toothpaste and brushing your teeth using this paste twice daily.

 You should seek help from a dentist if:

 The best way to protect your teeth from getting damaged due to tooth decay is to keep them clean.
 Cavities can occur when the bacteria present in your mouth use the food particles left behind from improper cleaning to make acid, which damages the teeth.
 You might see a cavity and experience sensitivity and pain.
-Sometimes there can also be an infection of the teeth and mouth.
-You can prevent the formation of cavities by the use of a few home remedies such as oil pulling, clove oil, aloe vera gel, and green tea.
+Sometimes, there can also be an infection of the teeth and mouth.
+You can prevent the formation of cavities by the use of a few home remedies, such as oil pulling, clove oil, aloe vera gel, and green tea.
 However, if you have a cavity, pain, or swelling, notice signs of infection, experience bleeding from gums, or have difficulty chewing, you should pay a visit to your dentist.
-Prevention is always better than cure, and you can do it by simply following proper oral hygiene.
+Prevention is always better than a cure, and you can do it by simply following proper oral hygiene.
 So, let us make sure that we can take care of our teeth and protect them from decay.

-No. Tooth brushing cannot help your decay go away.
+No, tooth brushing cannot help your decay go away.
 However, it can prevent tooth decay.

 3. Shanbhag VKL.
 Oil pulling for maintaining oral hygiene – A review.
 J Tradit Complement Med [Internet].
 2017 Jan [cited 2022 May 26];7(1):106-9.
 Available from: http://dx.doi.org/10.1016/j.jtcme.2016.05.004